hagbard/the-flogger-manual/docs/next_formatter.md

 With the above setup, the `TASK_ID` can be referenced via:

 ```
-org.something.myapp.MyApplicationClass$Keys#TASK_ID
+org.something.myapp.MyApplicationClass$Key#TASK_ID
 ```

+### Custom Metadata Labels

-If a custom [`MetadataKey`]({{site.MetadataKey}}) subclass emits multiple values with non-default labels, the value can be referenced by adding the custom label name to the end of the key identifier.
+If a custom [`MetadataKey`]({{site.MetadataKey}}) subclass emits multiple values with non-default labels, the value can be referenced by appending the custom label name to the end of the key identifier, separated by a `:`.

+For example, a custom GPS metadata key (with the base label `gps`) might emit latitude and longitude separately as `gps.lat` and `gps.lng`.
+In this case the values can be identified for custom formatting via:

 ```
-org.something.myapp.MyApplicationClass$Keys#TASK_ID:my_custom_label
+org.something.myapp.MyApplicationClass$Key#GPS_COORD:gps.lat
+org.something.myapp.MyApplicationClass$Key#GPS_COORD:gps.lng
 ```

 ## Formatter Plugins